It's 800-941-Sean, if you want to be a part of the program.

-And if you want to be a part of the program, uh, as I discussed in the last hour, I mean, if you look at what we now know and what we're discovering, and the three years we have spent breaking story after story after story after story about Hillary Clinton, her dirty Russian disinformation dossier.
+As I discussed in the last hour, I mean, if you look at what we now know and what we're discovering and the three years we have spent breaking story after story after story after story about Hillary Clinton, her dirty Russian disinformation dossier, it's supposed to be verified.

 It was unverifiable.

-They lied not once, not twice, not three times, but four separate times every three months to get renewals to spy on a then candidate, Donald Trump, transition team Donald Trump, president Donald Trump for six months of his presidency.
+They lied not once, not twice, not three times, but four separate times every three months to get renewals to spy on a then candidate, Donald Trump, transition team Donald Trump, President Donald Trump for six months of his presidency.

-Um this is even worse than what we ever thought, ever dreamed, ever imagined.
+Now this is even worse than what we ever thought, ever dreamed, ever imagined.

 You might remember the point the media was mocking Donald Trump for saying that they're spying on me.

-This they are spying on what was the computer network at Trump Tower.
+They're spying on what was the computer network at Trump Tower.

-You tell me how this is not so far worse than Watergate or anything that we've ever heard of before in in the history of this country in an attempt to literally destroy innocent people by a presidential candidate and campaign.
+You tell me how this is not so far worse than Watergate or anything that we've ever heard of before in the history of this country in an attempt to literally destroy innocent people by a presidential candidate and campaign.

 Anyway, Eric Trump is with us with the Trump organization.